yongava/setmaiinfocrawler/readme.md

-Crawl data from set to get short info of SET&MAI.
+Crawl data from setpage to get short info of SET&MAI.
 ----
 Here's example result.
 ----